-- Boxes and Arguments: The document contains many boxes which are particularly important for the UPSC exam.
+- Boxes and Arguments: The document contains many boxes that are particularly important for the UPSC exam.
 From here, questions have been asked directly.
-In addition, the data can be used to augment and support your answers.
+Also, the data can be used to augment and support your answers.
 The Survey also gives arguments such as why a scheme or initiative is important, how it can be bettered, and also recommendations, which can be used in the mains answers.

 - Break into small topics: If you think reading the Economic Survey is overwhelming, it can be covered easily by breaking into smaller topics.
-You can categorise the content in the Survey into topics such as welfare schemes, macroeconomic tangibles and demographics, agriculture, urbanisation, social empowerment, figures (like unemployment data, GDP, inflation, food inflation, fiscal deficit, current account deficit, the balance of payments, foreign reserves, trade balance, etc.
+You can categorize the content in the Survey into topics such as welfare schemes, macroeconomic tangibles, and demographics, agriculture, urbanization, social empowerment, figures (like unemployment data, GDP, inflation, food inflation, fiscal deficit, current account deficit, the balance of payments, foreign reserves, trade balance, etc.)

 Economic Survey 2020 Highlights

 Finance Minister Ms. Nirmala Sitharaman presented the Economic Survey 2020 in the Parliament on 31 January.
 Presenting the highlights of the Survey: